nh273/caro-ai/README.md

 Then each time you want to load the virtual environment to your shell, simply run `pipenv shell` from the project directory.
 Alternatively you can use `pipenv run [command]` to run commands from within the Pipenv environment.
 If you ever need to remove the virtual environment, you can do so with `pipenv --rm`.
+## Docker image
+If you would rather not mess with Pipenv and other icky environment stuffs, pull a Docker image with `docker pull nh273/alpha-zero:latest`.
+Start a container with that image from the Docker app, then you can run any of the commands below with `docker exec -it [container name] [command]`
 ## Choose game
 Each of the commands below can be run with a `-g` flag to specify the game you are training or playing with. `-g 0` for Connect4 and `-g 1` for TicTacToe.
 ## Training